 Best rates on buy-to-let mortgages

-There are currently around 4,129 BTL mortgages on the market.
-Most are available to landlords with deposits of at least 25%, though some higher loan-to-value deals are available.
+When we last checked Moneyfacts data on 8 August, there were 4,457 BTL mortgages on the market.
+Most are available to landlords with deposits of at least 25%, although some higher loan-to-value deals are available.

 The tables show the lowest initial rates currently available on two-year and five-year fixed-rate buy-to-let mortgages.